-In South Carolina, arrests for driving under the influence tend to be fairly unforgiving.
-While it is illegal to drive with a blood alcohol concentration (BAC) of 0.08% or higher, you can still be arrested for a lower BAC if you display physical signs consistent with intoxication or erratic driving patterns.
-Consequences of a DUI arrest are already severe, and can include both criminal and civil penalties, but these ramifications are exacerbated if there is a child passenger in the car.
+In South Carolina, arrests for driving under the influence tend to be relatively unforgiving.
+While it is illegal to drive with a blood alcohol concentration (BAC) of 0.08% or higher, you can still be arrested even with a lower BAC if you display physical signs consistent with intoxication or erratic driving patterns.
+Consequences of a DUI arrest are already severe and can include both criminal and civil penalties, but these ramifications are exacerbated if there is a child passenger in the car.
 South Carolina has a sentence enhancement statute for DUIs that involve a passenger who is a minor, a provision that only goes from bad to worse if the police argue that your intoxication caused an accident that resulted in great bodily harm.

 After accumulating 12 points, the DMV could possibly suspend your license!